Michael-Brodsky/OCR/OneNote/bin/readme.txt

-This folder contains executable versions of the MS OneNote based applications.
+This folder contains executable versions of DOCUFILE_W, the MS OneNote based cataloging application.